zenml-io/zenml/docs/book/how-to/setting-up-a-project-repository/connect-your-git-repository.md

 ---
 description: >-
-  Tracking your code and avoiding unnecessary docker builds by connecting your git repo.
+  Tracking your code and avoiding unnecessary Docker builds by connecting your git repo.
 ---